SDP-BOSTON: June 27 - August 1, 2015

 - Students will work closely with our distinguished faculty to prepare in-studio demonstrations at the end of the program

-A residential program providing room, board, dorm activities, weekend excursions and daily transportation is available to all students registered for SDP.
-Dormitory housing is secured by proper identification, 24-hour campus security, enforced curfews and Boston Ballet School’s own professional live-in residential staff.
-Students are housed in a nearby university dormitory, accessible to all of Boston.
+A residential program providing room, board, residence hall activities, weekend excursions and daily transportation is available to all students registered for SDP.
+Residence hall housing is secured by proper identification, 24-hour campus security, enforced curfews and Boston Ballet School’s own professional live-in residential staff.
+Students are housed in a nearby university residence hall, accessible to all of Boston.
 Students take the “T” (subway) and walk a short distance through the historic brownstone neighborhood of Boston’s South End to the Boston Ballet studios.
 A subway pass is included in the residential fees.
 A “buddy system” encourages safe travel to and from the studios.

 The student to residential staff ratio is approximately 15:1.
 Our residential program is designed to offer the best balance of structure and fun appropriate for an adolescent population.
 Residential Counselors are available to talk with students and offer friendly support while adjusting to life away from home.
 Our School Counselor is available for student consult if deemed necessary by staff as part of Boston Ballet School's Wellness Program.
 A nurse is on staff in the dorms and the studios.
 The Residential Life office is staffed 19 hours a day, and three rotating staff members are on-call 24 hours a day.
 Students carry a Boston Ballet School student ID with pertinent phone numbers at all times.